MystenLabs/walrus-docs/docs/walrus-sites/portal.md

 In the past, the service-worker based portal was hosted at <https://walrus.site>
 and the server-portal at <https://blob.store>.
 This is no longer the case.

-The service-worker portal is no longer hosted, but you can run it locally because its' code is still available in the `walrus-sites` repository.
+The service-worker portal is no longer hosted, but you can still run it locally.
+Its code is available in the `walrus-sites` repository.
 For more information, see [running the portal locally](#running-the-portal-locally).

 The old domain, `blob.store` is currently an alias for `walrus.site`